Idea Garden

 Sun, Jun 21

-The brain has two evolutionary imperatives; one is to be as efficient as possible (i.e. not work that hard) and the other is to be as useful as possible (saving the body from danger, doing important planning, etc etc.)
+The brain has two evolutionary imperatives; one is to be as efficient as possible (i.e. not use too much energy) and the other is to be as useful as possible (saving the body from danger, doing important planning, etc etc.)

 If you draw these things on two axes, you get what I like to call the "quadrant theory of doing stuff."